GalKJ/Founders-and-Coders-Feature-project/README.md

 `ctx.lineTo(x, y);`
 `ctx.stroke();`

+Add `eventListener('touchstart')` to left touch button. next job is to add to all buttons and add logic which enables movement of stroke on touch devices.

 ### Debugging

 Due to the way that I built this feature by learning it piece by piece I've only just started to hit debugging issues.
 Below are some of the issues I'm working on currently.